VLSI-Shubh/RISCV-32I-Processor/Pipeline execution/readme.md

 # Pipelined Execution Project

 ## Project Status
-This project is currently in the planning phase.
-No implementation has been public done yet, I have been working on it but running into constant issues.
+The project has moved beyond the planning phase.
+The modules for the fetch, decode, execute, memory, and write back stages have been written and are under active refinement.
+Work is currently in progress for the hazard detection unit and the forwarding unit.
+These components are essential for resolving data hazards and ensuring proper instruction flow through the pipeline.

 ## Project Goal
-To design and implement a 5-stage pipelined CPU architecture capable of executing the RV32I instruction set.
+To design and implement a five stage pipelined CPU architecture capable of executing the RV32I instruction set.

+## Implemented Components
+- Instruction fetch stage
+- Instruction decode stage
+- Execute stage
+- Memory access stage
+- Write back stage
+- Pipeline registers between stages

+## Work in Progress
+- Hazard detection unit
+- Forwarding unit

 ## Planned Features
-- Instruction Fetch, Decode, Execute, Memory, and Write-back pipeline stages
-- Hazard detection and data forwarding mechanisms to handle data hazards
+- Complete hazard detection and data forwarding logic
-- Static branch prediction to improve pipeline flow
+- Static branch prediction for smoother pipeline flow
-- Integration of instruction and data caches for optimized memory access
-- Pipeline registers between stages to hold intermediate data and control signals
+- Full datapath and control signal validation across all pipeline stages

 ## Next Steps
-- Define datapath and control logic for each pipeline stage
-- Implement hazard detection and forwarding units
+- Finish the hazard detection and forwarding units
-- Develop and integrate cache modules
+- Integrate branch decision logic and update the control unit
-- Test and verify pipeline functioning with sample RISC-V programs
+- Perform module level and system level verification using sample RISC V programs
+- Analyze performance, stalls, and forwarding behavior using waveform based debugging

 ## Contribution
-Contributions and suggestions are welcome to help shape the design and implementation.
+Suggestions for design improvements or verification strategies are welcome.